qgis/QGIS-Documentation/docs/training_manual/qgis_server/install.rst

  apt install python-qgis

-QGIS Server should be used in production without QGIS Desktop (with the accompagning X Server) installed on the same machine.
+QGIS Server should be used in production without QGIS Desktop (with the accompanying X Server) installed on the same machine.

 |moderate| |FA| QGIS Server Executable
 -------------------------------------------------------------------------------